A very popular narrow gauge diesel engine, Lxd2, still in wide use at tourist spots around Poland.

-The picture at the right shows a picture of the Lxd2 from the Sochaczew Narrow Gauge Train Museum.
+The picture shows a picture of the Lxd2 from the Sochaczew Narrow Gauge Train Museum.

 The Romainian factory Faur, located in Bucharest, began producing the Lxd2 (the factory designation being L45H) in 1964.
 166 locomotives were built between 1964 and 1987.

 They can operate on rails from 750mm to 785mm and 1000mm.

 It is 10.6 meters long, 2.3 meters wide, and 3.1 meters high.
 Wheel diameter is 750 mm.

 It is powered by a diesel engine turbocharged Maybach MB 836Bb inline, 6 cylinder with 450 hp (330.8 kW) at 1450 rpm, displacement 29.6 dm³, cylinder diameter 175 mm, stroke of the piston 205 mm or Henschel Wola H-12 with 505 hp 12-cylinder fork lift (on locomotives modernized in Poland).

 It can operate at 36 km per hour.